rokmohar/alexa-assistant/readme.md

 # Upgrade instructions

 You must already have the previous version of skill installed.
-If you do not then please wait for the instructions for a fresh install/
+If you do not then please wait for the instructions for a fresh install

 Inorder to upgrade to thus version you will need  to:-